 Natural therapists recommend whatever they have been taught, the tools of their trade so to speak.

 For instance, when I have visited a practitioner of Chinese medicine they recommended acupuncture, herbs and qigong.

 When I go to a naturopath they recommend colonics and supplements.
 Cleaning the bowel is essential to good health and well-being.
 And a homeopath, will use homeopathy!

 I regularly go to a doctor who also has a nutritionist degree and she recommends supplements and dietary changes.
 Food is considered medicine, which I strongly agree with.
 Especially with having food as a migraine trigger, I know that what I put in my body counts.
 It has a reaction and is important to my energy levels.

 I always think of that saying, if you didn't put gas in your car it would not run.
 Fuel in - fuel out!
 So the quality of food and what I choose to eat make a difference to me.
 I guess avoiding triggers all these years has also taught me something.

 I definitely use food and nutrition as a migraine relief alternative.

 Individually, we get to find out what works for us!
-Each one of us is unique, as Susan Clark says in her book What Really Works - “no two migraines are the same” (pg.
-190).
+Each one of us is unique.

 The latest research is saying to consider using a combination of traditional medications and alternative therapies.
 Keeping a migraine journal will help you keep track of the results.

 This combination works for me.
-Give it a try.
+Give it one try.